varundhawan5792/varundhawan.com/_notes/good design.md

 ---
 title: Good Design
-excerpt: What differenciates a good design from a bad design
+excerpt: What differentiates a good design from a bad design
 published: false
 ---